SirHeads/Testing-ideas/Thinkheads.AI_docs/02_technical_strategy_and_architecture/02_technology_stack.md

 ---
 title: Technology Stack
-summary: This document outlines the technology stack for Thinkheads.AI, including hardware infrastructure, software stack, integration plan, and scalability considerations.
+summary: This document outlines the technology stack for Thinkheads.AI, including hardware infrastructure, software stack, integration plan, and scalability considerations, with a focus on the declarative infrastructure provided by the Phoenix Hypervisor project.
 document_type: Technical Strategy
 status: Approved
-version: 1.0.0
+version: 2.0.0
 author: Thinkheads.AI
 owner: Technical VP
 tags: